NIRALUser/NeuroRuler/docs/dependencies.rst

     # This returns a view of the array with axes transposed but doesn't modify the internal memory
     slice_np = np.transpose(slice_np)

-.. warning:: sitk.GetArrayFromImage() returns the transpose of the sitk representation!
+.. warning:: :code:`sitk.GetArrayFromImage()` returns the transpose of the :code:`sitk` representation!

 Filtering
 =========